Teriks/pake/docs/source/exitingpakefiles.rst

 will result in a stack trace being printed with information about the location of the exit or terminate call.

-This is not the case if you call **exit()** or pake's terminate functions with a return code of zero, there will be no stack trace or any information printed if the return code is zero (which indicates success).
+This is not the case if you call **exit()** or pake's terminate functions with a return code of zero, there will be no stack trace or any information printed if the return code indicates success.

 Example **exit(1)** stack trace: